Curtain Antennas

 The feed system below allows any element spacing and the use of any velocity factor balanced line.
 It also allows multi-band use.

 If the array is expanded, additional cells like this are built.
-They are connected in groups of cells through equal length feeders to a common matching point.
+These cells are connected in groups of cells, and eventually in layers of branches containing cells, with branch or splitting points fed through equal length feeders from common matching points.

 This feed method is the most stable in weather and feeds the elements in phase regardless of line length, velocity factor, frequency, or impedance so long as the two equal length lines are the same type.